S-400 missile system: Missiles

 One system comprising eight divizion (battalions) can control 72 launchers, with a maximum of 384 missiles (including missiles with a range of less than 250 km).
 A gas system launches missiles from launch tubes.
 At 30 m downrange rocket motor ignition activates.
 In April 2015, a successful test firing of the missile was conducted at an airborne target at a range of 400 km; transporter erector launchers (TELs) carrying the long-range 40N6 may only hold two missiles instead of the typical four due to their large size.
 Another test recorded a 9M96 missile using an active radar homing head that reached an altitude of 56 km.
 All missiles are equipped with directed explosion warheads, which increases the probability of complete destruction of aerial targets but are less effective against ballistic targets.
-In 2016, Russian anti-aircraft missile troops received upgraded guided missiles for S-300 and S-400 defense systems.
+In 2016, Russian anti-aircraft missile troops received upgraded guided missiles for S-300 and S-400 defence systems.
 The anti-aircraft version of the missile system, designed to destroy aircraft, cruise, and ballistic missiles, can also be used against ground targets.
 The S-400 is able to intercept cruise missiles at a range of only about 40 km due to their low-altitude flight paths.